confetti-clj/s3-deploy/README.md

 ---

-`(confetti.s3-deploy/sync! cred bucket-name file-map opts)`
+`(confetti.s3-deploy/sync! cred bucket-name file-maps opts)`

-Sync files in `file-map` to S3 bucket `bucket-name`.
+Sync files in `file-maps` to S3 bucket `bucket-name`.
+A single `file-map` should look like `{:s3-key "file.txt" :file java.io.File}`.
+The ordering of items in `file-maps` is respected when syncing files.
+Deleted files are always synced last.

 Optional `opts` argument is a map with the following keys:

 - `report-fn` takes 2 arguments (type, data) will be called for each added and changed file being uploaded to S3.
 - if `prune?` is a truthy value `sync!` will delete files from the S3 bucket that are not in `file-map`.

 ---

- `file-map`
+ `file-maps`

-`file-map` is a simple map construct that makes the API of this library very minimal and versatile at the same time. `file-map`s have the following structure: `{s3-key java.io.File}`.
+A `file-map` is a simple map construct that makes the API of this library very minimal and versatile at the same time. `file-map`s have the following structure: `{s3-key java.io.File}`.
 An example implementation to get a `file-map` for a given directory can be found